krgutierrez/metaweather-ts/README.md

 - The return of `searchLocations`, `searchLocationByLattLong` and `searchLocationByWoeId` returns is on camel case.
 Metaweather return them as snake case.
 See references: https://www.metaweather.com/api/
 - metaweather api resposne header does not have `Access-Control-Allow-Origin: *`.
-You would need some plugins for browser to allow cors or disable chrome's same origin policy
+If you would use this for client side, you would need use some plugins for browsers to allow cors or disable Chrome's same origin policy (if you are using Chrome)

 #### Methods: